DurdagiLab/docking-zscore-analysis/README.md

 - For 99% confidence, use Z ≤ -2.576
 - For 99.9% confidence, use Z ≤ -3.290

-**These values correspond to the standard normal distribution under two-tailed statistical testing and can be adjusted in the script to meet specific confidence requirements.
+**These values correspond to the standard normal distribution under two-tailed statistical testing and can be adjusted in the script to meet specific requirements.

 # Requirements & Installation